cmkobel/CompareM2/docs/20 usage.md

 ## Output
-Creates a directory named "results_comparem2/" (or what the output_directory parameter is set to) that contains all of the analysis results that are computed.
+CompareM2 creates a directory named "results_comparem2/" (or what the output_directory parameter is set to) that contains all of the analysis results that are computed.

-A file tree with depth level 1 looks like so:
+Results from input genomes are in dir "samples/" and results across all samples are in the root.

+The report is named "report_<title>.html" after the title of the run which defaults to the name of the current working directory.

 ```txt
 results_comparem2/